 An enormous inspiration in de Lavallade’s early life was her cousin, Janet Collins, who became the first full-time African American prima ballerina at the Metropolitan Opera Ballet in New York City, New York.
-In 1945 at age 14 de Lavallade began ballet training with Melissa Blake, and two years later she won a scholarship to study modern dance with Lester Horton.
+In 1945, de Lavallade began ballet training with Melissa Blake, and two years later she won a scholarship to study modern dance with Lester Horton.

 After joining the Lester Horton Dance Theater in 1949, de Lavallade became its lead dancer in 1951.
 Besides taking private ballet lessons with Carmelita Maracci, de Lavallade also studied a variety of dance styles, and took acting lessons with Stella Adler.
 De Lavallade got dancing parts in several Hollywood movies early in her career, including Demetrius and the Gladiators and Carmen Jones.

 In 1954, after being invited to dance in the Broadway musical House of Flowers by the choreographer for Carmen Jones, Herbert Ross, de Lavallade set off for New York with Alvin Ailey, a friend and classmate at Thomas Jefferson High School in Los Angeles.
 Another cast member of House of Flowers, dancer and actor Geoffrey Holder, became de Lavallade’s husband in 1955.